12 Common Beginner Photography Mistakes

 3

-Basic List of Photographer Mistakes
+List of Common Photography Mistakes

 • Arriving at the shooting location only to find a dead battery, so always check the charge level (I always check the battery indicator before heading out to shoot);